ralam/Enginestarter/README.md

 I plan to use third-party libraries to add functionality to the `ProjectForm` and `ProjectShow` views in this phase.
 First I'll need to add a Markdown editor to the `ProjectForm`, and make sure that the Markdown is properly escaped and formatted in the `ProjectShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to their projects.
+I also plan to integrate Cloudinary for file upload so users can add images to their projects.

 ### Phase 4: Supporting Projects and Project Updates (~2 days)